 Steps to claim listed property:

-- Click on the first link below to view list.
+- Click on the first link below to view the list.

-- Find name on our unclaimed property database.
+- Find your name in our unclaimed property database.

-- Fill-out and send in form and supporting documentation establishing your right to receive the property.
+- Fill out and send in a claim form and supporting documentation establishing your right to receive the property.

-City of Dallas Unclaimed Funds Listings (Files are Adobe PDFs; use Control F - Ctrl+F - to aid in your search.)
+City of Dallas Unclaimed Funds Listings (Files are Adobe PDFs; use Ctrl+F or Command+F to search)

-What to do if you've found property on our list:
+What to do if you find property on our list:

-If you find your name or are an interested party of someone named on the unclaimed property list, please print out and submit the form available below to claim your funds.
+If you find your name or are an interested party for someone on the list, please print and submit the form below to claim your funds.

 - Supply photocopies of required documentation.

-If questions arise while processing your claim, a Controller's Office employee will contact you by phone or letter.
+If questions arise while processing your claim, a CCO employee will contact you by phone or letter.

 Did you find your name and don't know what the money is for?

-Many of the names on our list are from checks returned to the city as undeliverable.
-Most of these are for returned water and sewer account deposit refunds that were mailed after the account holder moved without noting a forwarding address.
-Please provide old addresses, which we can use to match claimant name with our records.
+Many of the names on our list are from checks returned to the City as undeliverable.
+Most of these are refunds for water and sewer account deposits that were mailed after the account holder moved without noting a forwarding address.
+Please provide old addresses, which we can use to match the claimant name with our records.

-To view the listed claim forms you need to have Adobe Acrobat Reader installed on your computer.
-If you do not have this free program click here: Download Adobe Acrobat to obtain it.
+To view the listed claim forms, you need to have Adobe Acrobat Reader installed on your computer.
+If you do not have this free program, click here to download it.